Responsables : Olivier Delouis, CNRS, UMR 8167 Orient et Méditerranée et Julien Curie, Post-doctorant, Université Paris-Sorbonne

-Since the 1980s, two French research programs have been dedicated to the Byzantine region of Bithynia (Turkey), which extends from the southern shore of the Marmara Sea to Mount Olympus (Uludağ), and from the lake of Apollonias to the the river Sangarios.
+Two French research programs have focused on the Byzantine region of Bithynia (Turkey), which extends from the southern shore of the Marmara Sea to Mount Olympus (Uludağ), and from the lake of Apollonias to the Sangarios river.

 Jacques Lefort (École pratique des hautes études, Paris) and Bernard Geyer (Maison de l’Orient et de la Méditerranée, Lyon) initiated the first program in 1987.
 They studied and surveyed Bithynia from 1987 until 1994 with a group of scholars and published their findings in an interdisciplinary volume gathering 19 studies (La Bithynie au Moyen Âge, Paris 2003).
 This book documents abundant archaeological material and contains paleo-geographic, topographic and economic studies up to the Ottoman times.
 As a result of this outstanding body of work, nearly 1,000 photographs, video recordings, and studies on written sources have been archived in Paris.
 Marie-France Auzépy (Université Paris VIII Vincennes Saint-Denis) supervised a second program from 2004 until 2009.
 New surveys tried to set up an inventory of medieval monuments in Bithynia around Mount Olympus, focusing on monasteries in particular.
 The results were published each year in Anatolia Antiqua, the journal of the French Institute of Anatolian Studies in Istanbul, from 2004 to 2009, and an abondance of materials was also compiled and preserved in Paris.